TesiraXEL is designed for use with Tesira DSP processors and requires at least 1 Tesira DSP to pass signal to the amplifier over AVB.

 Biamp AVB endpoints incur 125µs latency per source and sink device.

 Pass-through latency on switch hardware varies from 125µs to 200µs per device.
 Because the exact latency is unknown, we assume the worst-case scenario of 200µs across all network hops.
 Eight network switches at 200µs each, plus two endpoints at 125µs each totals 1850µs, leaving 150µs to spare.
 A daisy-chained system with 10 network devices requires 9 connecting links or "hops."
 This is how we determine the 9-hop maximum diameter.

 A network comprised only of devices with a 125µs pass-through latency would allow a theoretical maximum of 15 hops while respecting the 2ms cumulative latency.

 In practice, most networks end up with a blend of network device latencies.
 Some hardware has 125µs pass-through, while other devices may be 150µs pass-through, and others may be 200µs pass-through.
+Fiber converters may add considerable latency to a hop.
 This should be taken into account when designing the network and may allow for flexibility in the hop limit that is chosen.

 In networks with a star topology, the overall network diameter must be calculated between the two farthest-apart AVB devices in the daisy chain.

 It is generally recommended that no more than 9 hops exist between the furthest edges of the AVB network when using a 1G network.
 Larger diameters may be supported if throughput latency is known, but 9 hops is a conservative value that should always guarantee robust operation.